sguox002/leetcode/leetcode-all.md

 backtracking: loop swap i to start, and go start+1.
 It is not trivial. to avoid mistakes, use a separate array and visited array.
 ->>
+<<-267	Palindrome Permutation II    		36.9%	Medium
+given a string s, return all possible palindrome permutation (without duplicates).
+- only need get the prefix.
+- get the hashmap and divide by 2.
+- and then the combination is similar to 254. (actually this is permutation).
+backtracking:
+****
+->>

+<<-266	Palindrome Permutation    		62.3%	Easy
+check if the permutation can form a palinrdome- counting.
+->>

+<<-1079	Letter Tile Possibilities    		75.6%	Medium
+given a list of letters, return number of different string can form. permutation with duplicates. n!/(n1!n2!..)
+-backtrack. with a hashmap.
+->>

+<<-996	Number of Squareful Arrays    		47.5%	Hard
+given an array, it is squareful if every adjacent pair sum is a square number. return number of permutation of A is squareful.
+- for each number, find all its paired numbers.
+- each number may have duplicates, using hashmap to count.
+- backtracking: try each number at the first, and then look for paired number.
+->>

+- combinations
 <<-90	Subsets II    		48.0%	Medium
 array contains duplicates, return all possible subsets (power set) must not contain duplicate subsets